-Cherie Johnson is a Gamilaroi and Weilwun woman who resides in Newcastle, NSW and participates as an active member of the Awabakal Community.
+Cherie Johnson is an Aboriginal arts and education consultant, and the founder of Speaking in Colour.
+Cherie is a Gamilaroi and Weilwun woman who resides in Newcastle, NSW and participates as an active member of the Awabakal Community.
 Her grandmother, Rachal Darcy, was born on the Beemunnal Mission in Warren, NSW.